Le Grand Baz’art

 Outfitters are establishments – resorts and inns in the forest – offering facilities and services to hunters and fishermen.
 There are dozens on Charlevoix’s territory, mostly in the Saint-Urbain, Clermont, La Malbaie, Saint-Siméon and Baie-Sainte-Catherine areas.
-Check the section Outfitters and campings to learn more.
+Check the section Outfitters to learn more.

 The Charlevoix crater is a plateau located between Baie-Saint-Paul and La Malbaie and is of a 56 km diameter.
 The most important point of impact is unquestionably the Mont des Éboulements.
 So when leaving the du Gouffre river valley (to the East) or the Malbaie river valley (to the West), you are literally climbing on the crater.